 I am interested to develop a PRO-CTCAE language translation.
 What permission is required to do that?

-PRO-CTCAE is currently publicly available in English, Danish, German, Italian, Japanese, Korean, and Spanish.
-Additional translations are in development (including Chinese, Czech, Dutch-Flemish, French, Greek, Hungarian, Polish, Portuguese, Russian, and Swedish), and will be posted upon completion.
+PRO-CTCAE is currently available in 14 languages including English, Spanish, German, Italian, Danish, Japanese, Korean, Czech, French (for Canada), French (for France, Belgium, Switzerland), Greek, Hungarian, Polish, and Russian.
+Additional translations are in development (including Chinese [Simplified and Traditional], Dutch-Flemish, Malay, Portuguese, Romanian, Turkish), and will be posted upon completion.

 To assure standardized translations, users are not permitted to translate PRO-CTCAE without a prior written agreement with the National Cancer Institute.